vicente-gonzalez-ruiz/Positions/README.md

 * Departament: Computer Architecture and Electronics.
 * Address: Ctra.
 Sacramento, s/n, 04120 Almería.

-## Professor at UAL (Computer Architectura and Electronics department)
+## Professor at UAL (Computer Architecture and Electronics department)

 * Position name: Professor.
 * From: 04/05/2003.